ISC-Lab/T4Train/readme_assets/setup-README.md

 ## Requirements

 T4Train requires Python 3.
-[Anaconda](https://www.anaconda.com/distribution/)is
+[Anaconda](https://www.anaconda.com/distribution/) is
 strongly recommended as your Python environment for environment and package management to make setup easier.
 It includes several of the packages needed for T4Train.

 This repo has confirmed compatibility with the Anaconda3-2022.10 (Python 3.9) release.

 If you do not install Anaconda for Python, T4Train may still work, but package installation could be more difficult.